 When parents/guardians wish to report a student absent for the day due to illness, this should be before the start of the first lesson.

-Primary: email the class teacher via Social Schools Secondary: absence@internationalschooldelft.org
+Primary: inform the class teacher via the Toddle Parent app.

+Secondary: absence@internationalschooldelft.org or via the Magister app.